-TechTarget defines ghosting as, “ceasing communications without notification.”
+TechTarget defines ghosting as, “ceasing communications without notification” (Accessed 2022).
 Undeniably a two-way street, professional ghosting is initiated by employers and candidates alike.

 Unfortunately, for job seekers, ghosting often feels just as hard (or harder) to accept than rejection.
 Lack of closure and clarity fuel uncertainty, making it difficult to shift the focus onto other opportunities.

-With plenty of experience guiding learners toward meaningful employment opportunities, Executive Career Coach Megan Pritchett knows this trend all too well.
-“What I hear from students [when they get ghosted] is just frustration, confusion… really just discouragement,” she elaborates.
+With plenty of experience guiding learners toward meaningful employment opportunities our seasoned career team knows this trend all too well.

-We met with Pritchett, as well as Esmeralda Garcia, our Director of Global Career Coaching, and Heather Hans, a seasoned career coach, to discuss the topic of ghosting.
-Discover tips and hear more from those conversations below.
+We met with multiple career experts and even held a in-depth discussion with Heather Hans to discuss the topic of ghosting.
+Discover tips and hear more from that conversation below.

 Ghosting Tips and Advice from Our Experts

 Communication is an art form, especially when it comes to your career.
 Add in the possibility of getting ghosted, and things become even more complex.

 Like Hans says, job seekers have very little control over whether or not they get ghosted.
 Because of this, responding to or overcoming those situations requires a balance of active and reactive strategies.

 No strangers to ghosting themselves, our experts provided us with some tips and advice that all share one common theme: self-reflection.